Josko/ccbot/readme.txt

-!match <text>			tries to partially match the entered text to a user currently in the channel (used for testing) !check <name>			checks the user if he is banned, if he in the clan, if yes - which rank and does he have admin access !motd <text>			sets the clan MOTD to the set text !reload				reloads the text CFG files, clan list...
-!uptime				shows the uptime of the bot
+!match <text>			tries to partially match the entered text to a user currently in the channel (used for testing) !check <name>			checks the user if he is banned, if he in the clan, if yes - which rank and does he have admin access !motd <text>			sets the clan MOTD to the set text !reload				reloads the text CFG files and clan list !uptime				shows the uptime of the bot
 !online                  	lists current online clan members !o			 	alias to !online